-o A provider self-assessment survey was developed to identify HCBS sites and to gather additional information from providers to assess sites of service that have characteristics of HCBS or the qualities of an institution.

-o As a result of provider feedback, DMH developed a Provider Survey Self-Assessment Companion Guide to offer further explanation of the Home and Community Based Setting Requirements.
-This companion guide follows the On-site Assessment Tool.

-o The provider self-assessment is available on the DMH website for all prospective and currently enrolled providers to utilize at any time o DMH will re-post the provider self-assessment survey and the Provider Survey Self-Assessment Companion Guide to the DMH website annually on January 1 and encourage providers to complete the provider self-assessment by April 1, with results compiled by May 15. o DMH will receive any completed annual provider self-assessment and maintain them in the providers' files.
+- o A provider self-assessment survey was developed to identify HCBS sites and to gather additional information from providers to assess sites of service that have characteristics of HCBS or the qualities of an institution. - o As a result of provider feedback, DMH developed a Provider Survey Self-Assessment Companion Guide to offer further explanation of the Home and Community Based Setting Requirements.
+This companion guide follows the On-site Assessment Tool. - o The provider self-assessment is available on the DMH website for all prospective and currently enrolled providers to utilize at any time (http://dmh.mo.gov/dd/hcbs.html ). - o DMH will re-post the provider self-assessment survey and the Provider Survey Self-Assessment Companion Guide to the DMH website annually on January 1 and encourage providers to complete the provider self-assessment by April 1, with results compiled by May 15. - o DMH will receive any completed annual provider self-assessment and maintain them in the providers' files. - o Components of the provider self-assessment tool have been incorporated into tools utilized when DMH completes provider monitoring and certification.
+DMH completes a Provider Relations review every three years.
+Certification occurs every two years when applicable. o DMH will review any submitted provider self-assessments prior to provider relations reviews to determine if there are any potential - compliance issues.
+DMH provider relations reviews occur every three years for specified services.